-Between my longing to have a home close to my roots, somewhere between southwest Scotland and the Tuscan coast, I found a remote, rundown farmhouse (see MILIEU’s Spring 2019 issue) that sat atop a cluster of hills with far reaching views of the Pyrenees.
-It was February and neither of us had any idea that the house we were to call home would be surrounded by sunflowers during the summer months.
+Because of my longing to have a home close to my roots, somewhere between Southwest Scotland and the Tuscan coast, I found a remote, rundown farmhouse (see MILIEU’s Spring 2019 issue) that sat atop a cluster of hills with far-reaching views of the Pyrenees.
+It was February, and neither of us had any idea that the house we were to call home would be surrounded by sunflowers during the summer months.

-Cut to four years later, when we were the proud parents of three boys (born, I may add, within four years, Irish triplets?).
+Cut to four years later, when we were the proud parents of three boys who were born, I might add, within a period of four years (Irish triplets?).
 With no renovating or decorating skills to talk about, I taught myself how to decorate—in French.
 The idea of helping my friends with paint colors and how to dress their windows was a natural next chapter.

 PHOTOGRAPHY BY TIM BEDDOW